bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 ## Results

-For both new and consolidated sequences (@fig:new_crossnobis_tfce_map,@fig:cons_crossnobis_tfce_map), a large network shows differentiated patterns of activity, including primary visual cortex that processes the visual instructions, as well as posterior parietal, primary and supplementary motor, premotor and dorsolateral prefrontal cortices.
+For both new and consolidated sequences (@fig:new_cons_crossnobis_tfce_map), a conjunction statistic reveals a large network with differentiated patterns of activity, including primary visual cortex that processes the visual instructions, as well as posterior parietal, primary and supplementary motor, premotor and dorsolateral prefrontal cortices.
-Subcortical regions also show differing activity patterns, including ipsilateral cerebellum, bilateral thalamus, hippocampus and striatum.
+When looking at separate results, subcortical regions also show differing activity patterns, including ipsilateral cerebellum, bilateral thalamus, hippocampus and striatum (@fig:new_crossnobis_tfce_map,@fig:cons_crossnobis_tfce_map).

 ![Group searchlight conjunction map cross-validated Mahalanobis distance within new and consolidated sequences (z-score thresholded at p<.05 TFCE-cluster-corrected) ](../../results/crossnobis_tfce/new_cons_conj_crossnobis_tfce_map.pdf){#fig:new_cons_conj_crossnobis_tfce_map}